-Human Resource Managment MA (HRM MA) student Benjamin Evans talks through his university experience and London life as a postgraduate student.
+Human Resource Management MA (HRM MA) student Benjamin Evans talks through his university experience and London life as a postgraduate student.

 Can you tell us a bit about your educational background, and what led you to choose London and London Met?

 Immediately after graduating with my undergraduate degree, in Sports, Media and Culture, I did have a bit of success with jobs that were closely linked to my studies, however, sadly this only lasted a short while and then I embarked upon a period in my life where I was just taking any role, in any sector and on any contract type, in a desperate attempt to just have a job.
 This led me into a position where for a few years, I was working in a role that seemed to offer little progression for me, in a sector that I never thought would be a long-term career option and seemingly pigeon-holed into a type of job that I did not want as my long-term career.
 As a result of spending so many years in the same role and within the same industry, I had inadvertently made it very difficult for myself to find something different, something that would utilise my degree status a little more.
 I found myself at something of a crossroads and I knew the next move I made needed to be for the betterment of my long-term future.
 After spending time thinking about my strengths and weaknesses, what type of environment I wanted to work in and speaking at length with those closest to me, I was able to ascertain that I wanted a career that would utilise my communication, people and organisational skills to the maximum and concluded that a career in HR would be an ideal path for me to embark upon.
 After reading around the industry and looking into the possible options, I decided to embark upon a postgraduate human resource management degree with Chartered Institute of Personnel and Development (CIPD) level 7 accreditation at London Metropolitan University.